-Named in honour of Bologna patron saint Petronio - 8th bishop of the city from 431 to 450, the Basilica is the most imposing (a length of 132m, a width of 66m, a height of 47m) and important church in Bologna.
-The construction started in 1390 under the supervision of the architect Antonio di Vincenzo.
-In 1514, Arduino degli Arriguzzi proposed a new project with a Latin-cross aimed to overtop St Peter's Church in Rome.
-According to the legend, Pio IV stopped the costruction of this megalomaniac dream and requested to build up the Archiginnasio.
-Even the facade was left incomplete; the central nave covering and the apses shooting, designed by Girolamo Rainaldi and directed by Francesco Martini, were completed only in 1663; the lower naves were closed by rectilinear walls.
-Built in 1470 by Lorenzo da Prato and symbolized by the most prestigious and older functional organ in the world, the bolognese musical Chapel was once very famous.
-Another organ, more recent (1596), belongs to Baldassarre Malamini and despite its 400 years it is still functional as well.
-In 1894, Museo di San Petronio opened with the projet of T. Azzolini.
-There are then four crosses of stone between the chapels 1-2, 9-10, 13-14, 21-22 that, according to the legend, St Petronio placed at the perimeter's angles of the town then, in the next centuries, the circle of the selenite walls have been defined.
+Named in honour of Bologna patron Saint Petronius - 8th bishop of the city from 431 to 450 - the Basilica is the most imposing and important church in Bologna (132m long, 66m wide, 47m high).
+The construction started in 1390 under the supervision of architect Antonio di Vincenzo.
+In 1514, Arduino degli Arriguzzi designed a new Latin-cross layout that would overtop St Peter's Church in Rome.
+According to the legend, Pius IV stopped the construction of this megalomaniac dream and pushed for the construction of the Archiginnasio instead.
+Even the facade remained incomplete.
+The central nave covering and the apse shooting, designed by Girolamo Rainaldi and directed by Francesco Martini, were completed only in 1663, while the lower naves were closed by rectilinear walls.
+Built in 1470 by Lorenzo da Prato and featuring the most prestigious and oldest functioning organ in the world, the Bologna musical Chapel was once very famous.
+Another more recent organ (1596) belongs to Baldassarre Malamini, which is also still functioning despite being 400 years old.
+In 1894, the Museo di San Petronio designed by T. Azzolini opened.
+There are then four stone crosses between the chapels 1-2, 9-10, 13-14, 21-22 that, according to legend, were placed by St Petronio at the corners of the city limit, which was then defined over the following centuries with selenite walls.

-Facade - In 1538, Giacomo Ranuzzi started the marble facing, designed by Domenico da Varignana, but left it incomplete.
-The finished part has been decorated by works of the sculptors Jacopo della Quercia, Amico Aspertini and Alfonso Lombardi.
+Façade - In 1538, Giacomo Ranuzzi started the marble facing designed by Domenico da Varignana, which though remained incomplete.
+The finished part was decorated with works by sculptors Jacopo della Quercia, Amico Aspertini and Alfonso Lombardi.

-Main doorway - Dating back from 1425, the central portal is a masterpiece by Jacopo della Quercia.
-Old Testament's scenes are represented on the pillars and 18 prophets on the arcivolt.
-New Testament's scenes are represented on the architrave, then a beautiful Madonna and Child and Sant'Ambrogio and San Petronio on the tympan.
-The central tympan's arch is a Amico Aspertini's work;
+Main doorway - Dating back from 1425, the central door is a masterpiece by Jacopo della Quercia.
+Old Testament's scenes are represented on the pillars as well as 18 prophets on the archivolt.
+New Testament's scenes are instead represented on the architrave, then a beautiful Madonna and Child and Saint Ambrose and Saint Petronio on the tympanum.
+The centre of the tympanum's arch is by Amico Aspertini.

-Side doors - Noteworthy are both The "Resurrection" of Alfonso Lombardi on the left door and the "Deposition" on the right one;
+Side doors - Alfonso Lombardi’s "Resurrection" on the left door and Amico Aspertini’s "Deposition" on the right one are both noteworthy.

-Sides and Bell tower - The sides are made from cuspidate chapel red bricks.
-The first two windows ornaments (1393) were designed in both sides by Antonio di Vincenzo with the collaboration of Francesco di Simone, Domenico da Milano, Pagno di Lapo Portigiani and Antonio di Simone.
-And the bell tower was planned by Giovanni da Brensa.
+Sides and Bell tower - The sides are made of red bricks arranged to create cuspidate chapels.
+The ornaments of the first two windows (1393) were designed by Antonio di Vincenzo with the collaboration of Francesco di Simone, Domenico da Milano, Pagno di Lapo Portigiani and Antonio di Simone.
+The bell tower was designed by Giovanni da Brensa.
 (1481-1487);

-Interior - Even though the interior of the temple was built up in another period, it has marvellous classical features, far from the ultramontane Gothic.
-It is divided in 3 naves sopported by ten pillars with polygon rib soaring arches and vaults: the main nave's spans have a square shape.
-In the lower nave there are twenty-two chapels;
+Interior - Even though the interior of the temple was built up over different periods, it has marvellous classical features, far from the Gothic beyond the mountains.
+It is divided in 3 naves supported by ten pillars with polygon ribs overlooked by arches and vaults: the bays of the main nave have a square shape.
+In the smaller naves there are twenty-two chapels:

-St Petronio's Chapel (II) - formerly Cospi and Aldrovandi - Designed by Alfonso Torreggiani and it had been destined to contain the relic of St Petronio's patron.
-The vault had been decorated by Stefano Orlandi and Vittorio Bigari;
+St Petronius Chapel (II)- formerly Cospi and Aldrovandi Designed by Alfonso Torreggiani to contain the relic of St Petronius' head.
+The vault was decorated by Stefano Orlandi and Vittorio Bigari.

 St Sebastian's Chapel (V) - formerly Vaselli - In this chapel, you can admire the large temperra painting "St Sebastian's Martyrdom", "Our Lady of the Annunciation" and the twelve "Apostles" designed on canvas by Lorenzo Costa; "The Annunciation Angel" painted by Francesco Francia;